miamaric12/HAPPy/docs/source/howtouse.rst

 discounted, then the process is repeated ``num_runs`` times.
 Here the ``distance_weight`` makes moving in the circumferential direction more costly, note when comparing different micrographs, ensure that this parameter it is kept constant.
+We reccomend a weighting of 1.5 and a kernel size of 20.

 .. nbplot::